Robin Wall Kimmerer

 Tippett: Take me inside that, because I want to understand that.

-Tippett: One thing you say that I’d like to understand better is, “Science polishes the gift of seeing, indigenous traditions work with gifts of listening and language.”
-So I’d love an example of something — what are the gifts of seeing that science offers, and then the gifts of listening and language, and how all of that gives you this rounded understanding of something?
+Tippett: One thing you say that I’d like to understand better is, “Science polishes the gift of seeing; Indigenous traditions work with gifts of listening and language.”
+So I’d love an example of something where — what are the gifts of seeing that science offers, and then the gifts of listening and language, and how all of that gives you this rounded understanding of something.

-Kimmerer: What I mean when I say that “science polishes the gift of seeing” brings us to an intense kind of attention that science allows us to bring to the natural world, and that kind of attention also includes ways of seeing, quite literally, through other lenses — that we might have the hand lens, the magnifying glass in our hands that allows us to look at that moss with an acuity that the human eye doesn’t have so we see more.
-The microscope that lets us see the gorgeous architecture by which it’s put together, the scientific instrumentation in the laboratory that would allow us to look at the miraculous way that water interacts with cellulose, let’s say.
-That’s what I mean by “science polishes our ability to see” — it extends our eyes into other realms.
-But we’re, in many cases, looking at the surface.
-And by the surface, I mean the material being alone.
+Kimmerer: What I mean when I say that science polishes the gift of seeing — brings us to an intense kind of attention that science allows us to bring to the natural world.
+And that kind of attention also includes ways of seeing quite literally through other lenses — rhat we might have the hand lens, the magnifying glass in our hands that allows us to look at that moss with an acuity that the human eye doesn’t have, so we see more, the microscope that lets us see the gorgeous architecture by which it’s put together, the scientific instrumentation in the laboratory that would allow us to look at the miraculous way that water interacts with cellulose, let’s say.
+That’s what I mean by science polishes our ability to see — it extends our eyes into other realms.
+But we’re, in many cases, looking at the surface, and by the surface, I mean the material being alone.

-But in indigenous ways of knowing, we say that we know a thing when we know it not only with our physical senses, with our intellect, but also when we engage our intuitive ways of knowing, of emotional knowledge and spiritual knowledge.
-And that’s really what I mean by listening.
-By seeing that traditional knowledge engages us in listening.
-And what is the story that that being might share with us if we know how to listen as well as we know how to see?
+But in Indigenous ways of knowing, we say that we know a thing when we know it not only with our physical senses, with our intellect, but also when we engage our intuitive ways of knowing — of emotional knowledge and spiritual knowledge.
+And that’s really what I mean by listening, by saying that traditional knowledge engages us in listening.
+And what is the story that that being might share with us, if we knew how to listen as well as we know how to see?